MicrosoftDocs/power-automate-docs/articles/gateway-manage.md

 ## View accessible gateways ##
 In the top header of [Flow](https://flow.microsoft.com), click or tap the **Account menu**, and then click or tap **My gateways**.

-Graphic: Gateways under Manage section
+![Gateway under manage][1]

 **Note**: If you've been granted access to a gateway in PowerApps, that gateway will also show up in this list.

 ## Install a gateway ##
 If you don't have a gateway, click or tap **Add a gateway** in the upper-right corner (or [download the installer](http://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409) directly), and then run the installation wizard.
-When the wizard finishes, your new gateway shows up in the list.
+Once you have registered and configured your gateway successfully, it should show up in this list.

-Graphic: Gateway installation
+**Note**: Be sure to use the same credentials you use to sign in to Flow, to register your gateway.

+![Gateway installation][2]

 For details about how to install and configure a gateway, see [Understand gateways](gateway-reference.md).

 <!-- Image references -->
-[1]: TODO
+[1]: ./media/manage-gateway/view-gateways.png
-[2]: TODO
+[2]: ./media/manage-gateway/list-gateways.png